If you want to send me a Technics board for repair from outside the UK

 Normal post is cheapest – a bit slower but not had any loss or damage so far.

-Sending by courier is quicker and shipments are tracked all the way but it can cost a lot more.
+Sending by courier is quicker but it can cost a lot more.

-NOTE – a courier shipment is more likely to get charged Import Duty.
+NOTE – a courier shipment is much more likely to get charged Import Duty.

 NOTE – don’t book direct with a courier – it’s much cheaper to book via a shipping agent.